Xiaohao-Xu/SLAM-under-Perturbation/README.md

 ## Contact
 If you have any question about this project, please feel free to contact xiaohaox@umich.edu

+## Credit
+- SLAM Models :yellow_heart: : The authors would like to thank the following awesome open-sourced repos of SLAM models: [Co-SLAM](https://github.com/HengyiWang/Co-SLAM), [ORB-SLAM3](), [Nice-SLAM](https://github.com/cvg/nice-slam), [GO-SLAM](https://github.com/youmi-zym/GO-SLAM), and [SplaTAM](https://github.com/spla-tam/SplaTAM).
+- 3D Dataset :blue_heart: : The authors would like to thank the following awesome open-sourced repos of dataset: [Replica](https://github.com/facebookresearch/Replica-Dataset)

 ## License
-The benchmark and code are under the CC BY 4.0 International license.
+The code is under the CC BY 4.0 International license.